department-of-veterans-affairs/va.gov-team/teams/veteran support crew/Contact us page/User research/09-2024 Find help on Contact us/Findings.md

 ## Details of Findings
 Labels that apply to all findings: `AUD: Veterans`, `PRDT: Contact us`, `RESRCH: Remote`, `RESRCH: Usability Testing`, `VAT: Office Chief Technology Officer (OCTO)`

-Labels below each finding are apply only to the finding.
+Labels below each finding apply only to the finding.

 ### Behavior and expectations
 #### People scan for words related to their issue to find help and/or contact info.